sadaffatimaee/DATA266_Lab1_Team16/README.md

 ## Conventions

-- Every run is driven by a YAML config.
-No hard-coded paths, credentials, or API keys.
+- We run everything from a config, either a YAML file or the first cell of the notebook.
+We don't put personal paths or keys in the code.
-- Every run writes one raw log to `reproducibility/raw_logs/` and one manifest to `reproducibility/manifests/`.
-Neither is edited after the run.
+- Every run writes a raw log to `reproducibility/raw_logs/` and a manifest to `reproducibility/manifests/`.
+We don't edit these after the run.
-- Raw datasets are not committed.
-Each task's `data/README.md` points to the shared copy.
+- We keep datasets out of the repo.
+The Drive links are in the Datasets section.

 ## Task 2, Poushali Purkayastha